 Hemp Seeds - 200 Gms

-Hemp seeds are very good for improving your metabolism and digestion, good for heart as it contains good and balanced amount of Omega 3 and Omega 6, and fiber, good for joint pains, muscles and a great aid in sleep.
-It is super rich in proteins, It has all essential amino acids required by human body.
+Hemp seeds are very good for improving your metabolism and digestion, good for heart as it contains a good and balanced amount of Omega 3 and Omega 6, and fiber, good for joint pains, muscles and a great aid in sleep.
+It is super rich in proteins, It has all essential amino acids required by the human body.
 Good protein diet for vegetarians.
 Topically it is good for dermatitis and eczema.
+It improves brain functioning as well.
+Great for your tender skin and hair growth.

 Health benefits of Hemp Seed :